ranchordo/Boson-LWJGL/README.md

 # Boson-LWJGL
 This is a recreation of the game BosonX by Mu and Heyo.
 This recreation uses the LightWeight Java Game Library to improve performance.
 All credit for level design, original game idea, and awesomeness go to them.
 I just made a copy.
 Everything from the "resources" folder (except for "shaders") was taken from a decompilation of the BosonX Android app.
+Ignore the SyncToy.dat files.

 A word about itstate.scrr:
 itstate.scrr is a score record file, hence the extension "scrr".
 If you delete this file, your high scores will be lost.